What Is A Lathe Machine? Its Diagram, Parts and How it Works

 The lathe machine is one of the most essential machining tools in the manufacturing industry.
-It facilitates a variety of operations, including facing, turning, knurling, and cutting.
-It is among the first machining tools, and its origins can be traced back to Ancient Egypt.
+It facilitates various operations, including facing, turning, knurling, and cutting.
+Ancient Egypt is the origin of one of the first machining tools.

 In this reading, we’ll explore what a lathe machine is, its diagram, application, parts, types, and how it works.
 We’ll also learn its advantages, disadvantages, and safety precautions.